tsmith165/lazyvim-ubuntu-installer/README.md

 ## Usage

+Refer to this video for details about the tech stack and setup process: https://www.youtube.com/watch?v=ZvGonjdK1TQ

 1. Download and run the `wsl_setup.ps1` PowerShell script to set up WSL and install Ubuntu 22.04 LTS:

 ```powershell